Should You Buy These 5 Losing Brands?

 Hanging up on growth

-The article Should You Buy These 5 Losing Brands? originally appeared on Fool.com.Fool contributor Rich Duprey has no position in any stocks mentioned.
-The Motley Fool recommends Apple, Coca-Cola, Google, Ulta Salon, Cosmetics & Fragrance, and Yahoo!.
-The Motley Fool owns shares of Apple, Google, Microsoft, and Ulta Salon, Cosmetics & Fragrance.
+The article Should You Buy These 5 Losing Brands? originally appeared on Fool.com.Fool contributor Rich Duprey owns shares of Apple, but he holds no other position in any company mentioned.
+Check out his holdings and a short bio.
+The Motley Fool owns shares of Apple and Coca-Cola.
+Motley Fool newsletter services have recommended buying shares of Apple, Coca-Cola, and Goldman Sachs and creating a bull call spread position in Apple.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.